Frequently Asked Questions

 Can I do this with a spouse who is not part of the program?

-Spouses need to be full participants in the program.
+YES.
+However, keep in mind that spouses need to be full participants in the program.

 Can students select program length or decide how long to stay in-country?

 Most Global Health Internships adhere to a strict time table.
 If you have specific questions, please contact Randy Page.
+Please note that we have 3 week, 4 week, 5 week, and 6 week programs.

 Which classes do I need to take in preparation for my Global Health Internship?